christina-liepold/christina-liepold.github.io/research.md

 **Combinatorial Auctions & Innovative Platform Applications**

 In the realm of procurement auctions and general platform applications, I work on the analysis of the implementation of operational sharing processes and their impact on the overall market places.
-In particular, I focus on production capacity sharing in Production as a Service markets.

 * **Liepold, C. J.**, Arslan, O., Laporte, G., & Schiffer, M. (2024).
 The impact of partial production capacity sharing via production as a service.
 Computers & Operations Research, 106587.
+* **Liepold, C. J.**, Amorim, P., & Schiffer, M. (2024).
+Mitigating Retail Platform Externalities via Inter-Supplier Returns.
+[Working Paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4999165)

 <br />